 - .1 Start The swimmers shall line up in the water facing the starting end, with both hands placed on the gutter or on the starting grips.
 Standing in or on the gutter, placing the toes above the lip of the gutter, or bending the toes over the lip of the gutter, before or after the start, is prohibited.
-When using a backstroke ledge at the start, the toes of both feet must be in contact with the end wall or face of the touchpad.
-Bending the top of the touchpad is prohibited. - .2 Stroke The swimmer shall push off on his back and continue swimming on the back throughout the race.
-Some part of the swimmer must break the surface of the water throughout the race, except it is permissible for the swimmer to be completely submerged during the turn and for a distance of not more than 15 meters

-(16.4 yards) after the start and after each turn.
-By that point, the head must have broken the surface of the water..
+When using a backstroke ledge at the start, at least one toe of both feet must be in contact with the end wall or face of the touchpad.
+Bending the toes over the top of the touchpad is prohibited. - .2 Stroke The swimmer shall push off on his back and continue swimming on the back throughout the race.
+Some part of the swimmer must break the surface of the water throughout the race, except it is permissible for the swimmer to be completely submerged during the turn and for a distance of not more than 15 meters (16.4 yards) after the start and after each turn.
+By that point, the head must have broken the surface of the water.
+Additionally, once some part of the head of the swimmer has passed the final 5-meter mark (long course and short course meters) or 5-yard mark (short course yards), immediately prior to reaching for the finish, the swimmer may be completely submerged prior to the touch.